adam-brendan/lotide/README.md

 The following functions are currently implemented:

-* `assertArraysEqual`: checks if two arrays are equal
-* `assertEqual`: compares an actual input with expect output to make an assertion
-* `assertObjectsEqual`: checks if two objects are equal
 * `countLetters`: creates an object with the count of each letter in a string
 * `countOnly`: counts the instances of given values in an array
 * `eqArrays`: checks if two arrays are equal